gitbls/sdm/Docs/Plugins.md

 L10n:host
 ```

-When using a pluglist file the argument list should not be quoted (`"`).
+One key benefit of using a pluglist file is the argument list does not need to be quoted (`"`).
 This is only needed on the command line to keep bash from doing silly things.

 Plugins are run in the order they are encountered on the command line or the plugin @file,